Quiet neighborhoods in Lisbon (with local markets and cafés)

 Alcântara also has its share of tucked-away eateries.
 Taberna Sal Grosso is a local favourite for hearty Portuguese dishes like slow-cooked pork cheeks or baked cod.
 For something lighter, Village Underground Lisboa (made from stacked shipping containers and double-decker buses) serves casual lunches and doubles as a co-working and art space.

-Getting here is straightforward.
+Getting here is easy.
 You can walk from Cais do Sodré in about 25 minutes along the riverside promenade, or take a quick tram ride if you prefer to save your steps for exploring.
 Aim to visit on a weekday if you want a calmer experience, as weekends can draw more visitors to LX Factory.

 LX Factory